avcoder/unit06-lesson06/slides.md

 ---

 # Recap

+- fyi - RSC can be compatible with functional React, but only if backend is node
 - Let's look again at last week's exercise of [Putting it all together](https://unit06-lesson05.netlify.app/11)
    - 👀 use of TS
    - could have stored all info (name, username, avatar etc.), but for learning purposes only, just chose to store array of type Person: